cardanonativetoken/whitepaper/README.md

 ## About
 CNT was launched as a DAO on the Cardano blockchain.
-A community to support, develop and invest in all Cardano projects CNT is unique in its organizational functioning as a DAO because it was designed to function as a society that functions well even without the founders team.
-The ambassadors manage the organization.
-With multi sig treasury wallets.
-Ambassadors are voluntary and vetted on by the community
+A community to support, develop and invest in all Cardano projects.
+CNT as a DAO it was designed to function well even without the founders team.
+The voluntary ambassadors manage the organization provided with multi sig treasury wallets and vetted on by the community.

 ## Tokenomics:
 ![pie](https://user-images.githubusercontent.com/97835001/158364021-b850ecf5-5d77-4f70-a26e-c13e97f96235.jpg)
-- total supply: 21 million supply

 - 2 million airdrop
 - 2 million team
 - 5 million NFT
+- 2 million Development
 - 10 million vault treasury
+- total supply: 21 million supply

 ## CNT Policy ID:
 ```